ahmetaa/zemberek-nlp/classification/README.md

 Now there will be two models, `news-title-category-set.model` and `news-title-category-set.model.q` Both models can be used for instantiating FastTextClassifier.

-For the set mentioned above, model size is reduced from 824 MB to 1MB.
+For the set mentioned above, model size is reduced from 400 MB to 1MB.

 ### Performance and Speed

-Original fastText library is very fast, despite not using GPUs.
+Despite not using GPUs, original fastText library is very fast.
 Our Java port's speed is close to the C++ version.
 Training is multi-threaded.
 For example, using 4 threads, news title set with 68365 samples and 442.000 tokens, training takes about 20 seconds.
 Testing 1000 examples takes around 4.5 seconds with a single thread.